Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

          authentication: (ADBMobileVisitorAuthenticationState) authenticationState;
 ```

-o  *identifierType* (String) containing identifier type, and the *identifier* (String) containing identifier value; should not be null or empty.
-If the identifierTtype and identifier do not have valid string values \(non null or empty\), the identifier is ignored by the Identity extension.
+The *identifierType* (String) contains the identifier type, and the identifier (String) contains the identifier value.

+If either the `identifier type` or `identifier` contains a null or an empty string, the identifier is ignored by the Identity extension..

-o *authenticationState* (VisitorIDAuthenticationState) value indicating authentication state for the user contaisn one of the VisitorID.AuthenticationState values `ACPMobileVisitorAuthenticationStateAuthenticated`,`ACPMobileVisitorAuthenticationStateLoggedOut` and `ACPMobileVisitorAuthenticationStateUnknown`
+The *authenticationState* (VisitorIDAuthenticationState) value indicates the authentication state for the user and contains one of the following VisitorID.AuthenticationState values:
+* `ACPMobileVisitorAuthenticationStateAuthenticated`
+* `ACPMobileVisitorAuthenticationStateLoggedOut`
+* `ACPMobileVisitorAuthenticationStateUnknown`

 #### Examples